 Suppose you have a measurement made in kHz deviation and want to translate that into percentage.
 For example, a modulation analyzer may say the RDS injection is 4.875 kHz but not tell you the percentage:

 4.875 kHz / 75 kHz = 0.065 x 100 = 6.5%

 The international markets are more focused on kHz deviation levels.
 You may encounter product measurements, manuals, documentation or other articles referencing kHz deviation, and now you know the basic math converting between these two.
 We’re really discussing the same thing, just a different reference level.

-Legend: The Audemat RDS Encoder includes a tuner that shows RDS injection & decoded RDS data.
+Fig. 5: The new Audemat RDS encoder includes a tuner that shows RDS injection and decoded RDS data.